belthor777/Machine-Learning/PH207x/excercises/Lesson7/ Tutorial: One-sample proportions.md

 > *bitest* and *bitesti* **exact binomial** one-sample proportion hypothesis test
 > *prtest* and *prtesti* **large sample one sample** proportion hypothesis test

+### 1. We're going to do is estimate the proportion of California residents who visit the doctor at least once in the previous year.
+Lets denote this p. ###